 We expect the boat to carry a range of safety equipment that is fit for purpose and ready to use.
 Our requirements are based on the ISAF standards, and include: an offshore liferaft with a more than 24 hour pack, 406MHz EPIRB, a means of sending and receiving email at sea (satellite phone or SSB/pactor), AIS receiver and man-overboard equipment.
 We also require every person onboard to have an inflatable combined lifejacket-harness (PFD) with a spray hood, crotch strap and safety line.

-Click here to download the World Cruising Club Safety Equipment Requirements (2020)
+Click here to download the Safety Equipment Requirements (2021) in German

 ARC Racing Division